zio/zio-dynamodb/docs/index.md

 ## Introduction

-This is the `series/3.x` line of ZIO DynamoDB — a from-scratch rewrite built on `zio-blocks-schema` rather than `zio-schema`.
-It is currently at an early, hello-world
+`series/3.x` is a major overhaul of ZIO DynamoDB 2.x: a highly modular library with a zero-dependency core, plus a high level API built on [ZIO Blocks](https://zio.dev/zio-blocks).
-stage: the codebase and this documentation site are both placeholders while the real module-by-module import from the rewrite happens.
+It's under active, module-by-module development — modules are being migrated in one at a time, so not everything from 2.x is available here yet.

 For the current, production-ready release, see the [`series/2.x` documentation](https://zio.dev/zio-dynamodb/) instead.